-That the Gascoyne Country Zone support en bloc all WALGA recommendations contained in the May 2025 State Council Agenda.
+That the Zone support the WALGA recommendation for State Council Agenda item 8.5 as contained in the State Council Agenda and as provided above.

-9.6 OTHER STATE COUNCIL AGENDA ITEMS
+12.6 OTHER STATE COUNCIL AGENDA ITEMS

-Zone Delegates are invited to raise for discussion, questions or decision any of the items in the State Council Agenda, including the items for noting, Policy Team and Committee Reports or the Key Activity Reports.
+Zone Delegates are invited to raise for discussion, questions or decision any of the items in the State Council Agenda, including the Items for Noting, Policy Team and Committee Reports or the Key Activity Reports.